alkabal/PSNG_V3/README.md

 -TODO : add 2 cycle for probing probe_rect_boss.ngc probe_rect_pocket.ngc like probe_basic

--TODO : updating stglue for suppress TS_POS and convert function like popen to full python or emccanon

 -TODO : prevent multiple click on the gui when something is already started self.work_in_progress do not work for now (something like that is done for compensation)

--TOTHINK : create a popup asking a tool number for tool length measurement but how to to create a new tool in the tooltable ?

 ## Exemple positioning your tool setter in a Y protected area